core accessibility principles for modern frameworks

 Leverage CSS custom properties to centralize design tokens and apply media queries at the root level.
 This ensures that reduced motion and high-contrast preferences cascade predictably across all components.
 Interactive states must be distinguishable without relying on color alone, utilizing borders, icons, or text weight changes.

-For comprehensive implementation patterns, reference Accessible Color Contrast & Theming to align your token architecture with perceptual standards.
+For comprehensive implementation patterns, reference Accessible Color Contrast & Theming to align your token architecture with perceptual standards, and Reduced Motion & Animation Accessibility to honor prefers-reduced-motion for users with vestibular and cognitive needs.

 Implementation Example: CSS Preference-Aware Theming